MRU-COMP2511-F2024/a2-responsiveness-and-accessibility-iansa364/README.md

     Text was hard to read on smaller devices due to fonts sizes only declared in the default css.

 3. Images:
-    Use of PNG and higher file size was resulting in the page loading slower.
+    Heavy file size was resulting in the page loading slower.

 # Issues identified with Automated analysis: